Makeshift/terragrunt-status/README.md

 * When ran in a folder containing Terragrunt-managed infrastructure, it will retrieve the dependency graph
 * It will then check the output of `terragrunt state list` in each folder to check if it is deployed
-* If the stack is deployed, it will check the output of `terragrunt plan -detailed-exitcode -compact-warnings -refresh=false -lock=false` to see if the stack is up to date
+* If the stack is deployed, it will check the output of `terragrunt plan -detailed-exitcode -compact-warnings -refresh=false -lock=false` to see if the stack code is up to date with the state.
+(Note: It does not refresh the statefile by default.
+This can be overridden with `--refresh`)
 * Will display this information

 # What it WILL do (eventually)